henrywu2019/BentoML/docs/source/deployment/clipper.rst

     array([0])

-Deploying BentoService to local Clipper cluster
+Deploying MyModel to local Clipper cluster
 -----------------------------------------------

 The sample code below assumes you have docker setup and starts a local Clipper cluster using Docker.